Vanilla Extract Recipe

 The aroma of vanilla is beautiful on its own, and it blends so wonderfully with other natural botanicals including citrus, mint and spice essential oils.
 When used sparingly, it helps to balance out blends.

 Steam distillation of vanilla beans does not result in a useful oil.
 CO2 and solvent extraction is usually necessary to obtain the precious aromatic and flavorful components.
-Vanilla Bean CO2 and/or Vanilla Bean Absolutes are generally costly.
+Vanilla Bean CO2 and/or Vanilla Bean Absolutes are a little costly.
 An alternative is to create an alcohol based extract that can be used for your water based formulations like room mists and body sprays.
 A wonderful recipe is shown below.
 If you've ever used "genuine vanilla extract" in your culinary recipes, you are already familiar with the aroma and flavor of the concentrated extract.

 AromaWeb's Vanilla Room Spray Recipe is an example of an aromatherapy recipe that uses Vanilla Extract.